-So there you have it, the top 8 trends that we think are going to make a boom in Ecommerce for 2019.
+So there you have it, the top 8 trends that we think are going to make a boom in eCommerce for 2022 and the years to come.
 Trends come and go, but one thing is for sure – every innovation needs to be implemented correctly to establish a relationship with the buyers.

 If you have more questions and ideas about how to implement the innovations above to your online store, we would be glad to help you achieve your ecommerce goals and develop a strategy for the future.